John Bargrave: In Europe

 Thereafter, Bargrave devoted his time chiefly to travelling across the European continent.
 In 1646 and 1647 he was in Italy with his nephew, John Raymond, author of an itinerary in which Bargrave is supposed to have had a considerable hand.
 He was again at Rome in 1650, 1655, and 1659–60 and observed the mechanisations (though not in any official capacity) of the papal conclave of 1655.

 He experienced, first-hand, the power of the Roman Inquisition and was privy to the goings-on of the papal court in Rome; its cardinals, secular leaders and scandals.

 Later life

 After the Restoration he obtained several preferments in Kent and in 1662 was made a canon of Canterbury.

 Immediately after this promotion he departed with Archdeacon Selleck on the dangerous errand of ransoming English captives at Algiers, for whose redemption ten thousand pounds had been subscribed by the bishops and clergy.
 He acquitted himself successfully of his mission, and spent the rest of his life at home, dying at Canterbury on 11 May 1680.

-In 1665 Bargrave married the well-connected widow, Frances Osborne.
+In 1665 Bargrave married the well-connected childless widow, Frances Osborne (born Wilde).